danReynolds/EARTH121/lessons/MineralAndEnergyResources.md

  ### Petroleum

- Petroleum includes oil and gas and ins presently a vital resource for our daily activities.
+ Petroleum includes oil and gas and is presently a vital resource for our daily activities.

  It is mainly used as fuel, but it also composes the main ingredients in plastics that find their way into synthetic fabrics, product packaging, etc.